Welcome to today's edition of the Rush 24-7 podcast.

 They're all wound too tight.

-They're wringing their hands out there, just waiting for anything that's offensive, either to them or somebody else, and they're just waiting to harp on it.
+They're wringing their hands out there, just waiting for anything that's offensive, either to them or somebody else.

-Or it's gotten to the point now, another reason H.R.I. didn't call them back and talk to him is why should I?
+Or it's gotten to the point now, another reason HR I didn't call them back and talk to him is why should I?

-They're gonna make it up anyway.
+They're going to make it up anyway.

 So why should I waste my time talking to them?

-So they they had to listen.
+So they had to listen.

-It would be folks, it would require a lot of patience on your part.
+Folks, it would require a lot of patience on your part.

 It would require a stiff backbone on your part to play along with me in this scheme to trick the media into dumping Obama.